Cookie preferences

 Insights

-Be open to the idea that as a teacher you don’t have all the answers.
+• Be open to the idea that, as a teacher, you don't have all the answers.

-b.
-Always start small and then scale up.
+• Always start small and then scale up.

 Spread of the innovation